esraagul/Python-Exercises/Easy.md

 The range() function in Python is a built-in function used to generate a sequence of numbers.
 It is often used in for loops to iterate over a sequence of numbers.

 The basic syntax of the range() function is as follows: range(start_val, stop_val, step)

+    start (optional): The starting value of the sequence.
+If omitted, it defaults to 0.
+    stop: The end value of the sequence (exclusive).
+The range() function generates numbers up to, but not including, this value.
+    step (optional): The step or the difference between each number in the sequence.
+If omitted, it defaults to 1.

 ```python
 for i in range(1, 10, 2):